Welcome to the Social Security Q&A. You ask a Social Security question, our expert provides the answer.

 An individual can claim benefits between the ages of 62 and 70, and a spouse can claim spousal benefits between age 62 and what the Social Security Administration calls full retirement age (FRA).
 Part of the difficulty in determining the best age to claim is that it depends on individual circumstances.

 What is not particularly helpful is the way that the SSA currently describes the options in your Social Security statement.

 The statement shows what your benefits will be at three ages: age 62, FRA and age 70.
-(You can get your statement by signing up for my Social Security.
+(You can get your statement by signing up at the government’s Social Security website.
 Everyone should open an account so you can see the benefits you have earned.)

-First, the BPC recommends changing the label “at 62” to “reduced benefit age.”
+First, the center, a Washington, D.C.-based think tank, recommends changing the label “at 62” to “reduced benefit age.”
 This emphasizes the fact that benefits increase every year someone delays claiming, and that someone who claims at 62 will be giving up higher Social Security benefits for the rest of their life.